I am the bearer of guilt.

 The reality was that I needed to forgive myself for being human and making mistakes.

-2. Forgive yourself for not having the perfect body.
+2. Let go of having the perfect body.

 The truth is, we are human beings with real lives, real bodies, and trying to force your body into looking like a Barbie or Ken doll isn’t fair to the wonderful person you are.